-June 2020 – We hope that we’ll all be able to travel once again in the near future and, while a cycling trip in Spain this year may not be in the books, here’s hoping this blog will at least inspire you to plan for 2021 or to go out and ride something magnificent in your area if you can’t come to ours. – Wendy
+February 2022 – We hope that we’ll all be able to travel again like we once did.
+While a cycling trip in Spain may not yet be in the books, here’s hoping this blog will at least inspire you to plan for 2023 or to go out and ride something magnificent in your area if you can’t come to ours. – Wendy

 Granada is home to “El pico de Veleta,” Europe’s highest cyclable climb, which soars up to 3,394 m (11,135 ft).
 There’s more variety of riding in Granada than anywhere else in Spain, which is why the pros in-the-know can be spotted riding here all year-round.
 Veleta is a regular entry on lists of superlative bike climbs like “world’s highest/toughest/hardest” and Veleta more than deserves the distinctions.
 But Veleta has a few things that the others don’t, which makes it even more inviting.
 It is the second highest peak on the Iberian Peninsula and is overshadowed only by Mulhacén, 3,479 m (11,413 ft), its neighbor directly to the east.
 Unlike Mulhacén however, you can ride your gravel or road bike (with 28+ mm tires) to within 25 m (82 ft) of the peak.
 This makes it the highest cyclable climb in Europe.
 If you time your climb to a summertime full moon, you should aim to reach the peak at sunrise for an experience that’s hard to match anywhere else.